If you want to relocate to Canada from Nigeria and access all the benefits of a permanent Canadian resident, then you must read this post.

-The overall condition of Nigeria is a sad one.
+The overall living condition in Nigeria is a difficult one.

-And with this current situation in the country, I really will not push the blame on anyone who in a bid to pursue a better life for themselves and their family decides to leave this country.
+And because of that, I really will not push the blame on anyone who in a bid to pursue a better life for themselves and their family decides to leave the country.

 It will surprise you, but Canada is home to over 100,000 Nigerians.